-Join Ryan Kittleson for an in-depth discussion in this video Importing 3D files, part of 3D Printing with Photoshop.
+Join Ryan Kittleson for an in-depth discussion in this video Importing 3D files, part of Photoshop: 3D Printing.

 …Before we can print anything we need to have a model to print with.…In this video, I'll show you how to acquire and import a model into Photoshop.…Now, there's lots of ways to get a model.…You could make one yourself in a separate 3D modeling program.…You can also purchase models from places like Turbosquid.com or…you could find some free ones on places like Thingiverse.com.…Photoshop will load in several common formats such as 3DS Max, DAE Collada,…STL, OBJ, Flash 3D and Google Earth KMZ.…